Is this page helpful?

 ---|---|---|

-Unlocking methods depend on user information, such as fingerprints, unlocking passwords, dynamic passwords, and face ID.
+The unlocking methods are associated with user information, such as fingerprints, passwords, dynamic passwords, and face IDs.

 Member ID (2 bytes) |